 Chef Eyal Shani doesn’t hide his love of cauliflower: the vegetable is proudly displayed throughout his pita-focused Israeli street-food eatery Miznon.
-The store in Melbourne is Shani’s first in Australia and sixth in the world, with others located in Israel, Paris and Vienna, and one on the way in New York.
+The store in Melbourne is Shani’s first in Australia and sixth in the world, with others located in Israel, Paris, New York and Vienna.

 Aside from the pitas, Miznon’s main side event is a simple baby cauliflower.
 It’s roasted whole (leaves and all) with a bit of olive oil and served on paper to share.

 Baby cauliflower, all leaves still attached (about 20cm in diameter)

 Heat a large pot of water on high heat (ensure the pot is large enough to fit the whole cauliflower).

 Add Atlantic sea salt to the water (70 grams salt for every litre of water) and bring to a boil.